Ashok-19/NanoDCE/README.md

 # ZeroDCE_Extension-KD

-This project is about using Knowledge Distillation method to compress the already small low light enhancement model [ZeroDCE++](https://github.com/Li-Chongyi/Zero-DCE_extension.git) to an even smaller version resulting in more than 90% in model size reduction.
+This project is about using Knowledge Distillation method to compress the already small low light enhancement model [ZeroDCE++](https://github.com/Li-Chongyi/Zero-DCE_extension.git) to an even smaller version resulting in 98.5% (65.6x) smaller than ZeroDCE++ and 99.8% (493.3x) smaller than ZeroDCE while retaining similar results.

+        ZeroDCE   - 79416 params
-        Original Model - 10561 params
+        ZeroDCE++ - 10561 params

-        Proposed Model - 565 params
+        TinyDCE   - 161 params

 ## Knowledge Distillation in ZeroDCE++ Implementation

 ### Fixed Teacher Model
 - Teacher network loaded from pre-trained weights and set to `eval()` mode